MakerXStudio/express-bearer/README.md

 }
 ```

-Note, this type is compatible with [winston loggers](https://github.com/winstonjs/winston).
+Note: this type is compatible with [winston loggers](https://github.com/winstonjs/winston).

 The following example uses console logging: